-On August 1, 2024, the Department staff met Mr. Mr. Paul Still and Ms. Amy Morie to address their comments/concerns on the draft permit documents.
+On August 1, 2024, Department staff met with Mr. Paul Still and Ms. Amy Morie to address their comments/concerns on the draft permit documents.

-Follow-up responses which were sent via email to Mr. Paul Still and Ms. Amy Morie on October 17, 2024, were documented in OCULUS.
+Follow-up responses were sent via email to Mr. Paul Still and Ms. Amy Morie on October 17, 2024, and documented in OCULUS.